Aliens vs. Predator: Requiem (video game)

 Aliens vs. Predator: Requiem is a 2007 action game exclusive to the PlayStation Portable, developed by Rebellion Developments and published by Vivendi Games.
 It was released in November 2007 in North America and Europe, and December 2007 in Australia.
 It is part of the Alien vs. Predator franchise, an amalgamation of the Alien and Predator franchises.
 Aliens vs. Predator: Requiem is a tie-in to the film of the same title, which was released shortly after the game.

-This game's plot is loosely based on the film, as players gain this role of the film's primary Predator.
-After the events of the first film of the Alien vs. Predator franchise, the Predator has been charged by his society to hunt down and destroy any trace of Alien activity in a small American town, in order to avoid its detection by humanity.
+This game's plot is loosely based on the film, as players gain this role of the film's primary Yautja – Wolf.
+After the events of the first film of the Alien vs. Predator franchise, the Wolf Predator has been charged by his society to hunt down and destroy any trace of Alien activity in a small American town, in order to avoid its detection by humanity.

 This game received negative reviews from critics and was described as another entry in a long line of poorly developed movie tie-ins similarly.
 Reviewers enjoyed the opportunity to play as a Predator, but complained that the game was too easy and not rewarding, particularly the simple artificial intelligence of enemies.
 The visuals and audio of the game were also considered of poor quality.